NUstat/generalizeR/cran-comments.md

 rhub::check_for_cran currently says that the build fails on ubuntu-gcc-release and fedora-clang-devel.
 However, I checked the build logs, and all of them say that the package successfully built.
-Please let me know which is the case here
+Please let me know which is the case here.